eddie8615/django-project/README.md

 - Learned basic operations of Django (e.g. views, models and urls management)
 - Learned how to apply system changes to the app (makemigrations, migrate)
 - Serialising data

+### 07/Apr/2023
+- Wrote some React codes and refreshed
+- This tutorial contains a classic method of React coding such as using Class not Functional programming
+- Learned React routes to move around different URLs.

+### 08/Apr/2023
+- Learned how to use POST request in the Django backend
+- Some understandings of Serializer, django models.
+- I think I need more easier tutorial for fully understanding of django